architect/arc.codes/public/guides/upgrade.md

 Tip: if you'd like to use `HTTP` APIs with code authored for an existing `REST` API project, manually specify the Lambda v1.0 payload format with `httpv1`

 Of course, backward compatibility for `REST` APIs is retained with `rest` setting.
-Should you need to rever to `REST` mode, apply that via CLI with `--apigateway rest`, or in project manifest with `@aws apigateway rest`.
+Should you need to revert to `REST` mode, apply that via CLI with `--apigateway rest`, or in project manifest with `@aws apigateway rest`.
 (Again, that will destroy your URLs and generate new ones, so plan ahead for that.)

 #### Apps that use `@architect/macro-http-api` macro